 How Can Councils Help Bees?

 I am sometimes asked How Can Councils Help Bees?
-This is a good question, because you and I can exert a great deal of influence on the activities of councils in our
+What can we do in our communities to help bees?
+These are good questions, because you and I can exert a great deal of influence on the activities of councils in our

 So why not ask your council to